Fix Windows Error 0x8007042c (Firewall and Update Error)

 Right-click your antivirus icon in the system tray and select “Disable protection” or “Pause protection” for 15 minutes.
 Then try starting Windows Firewall or running Windows Update again.

 We tested this on a desktop with Avast antivirus.
 Windows Firewall failed with error 0x8007042c every time.
 After disabling Avast for 15 minutes, the firewall started successfully.
-According to MyTour’s firewall activation fix, third-party antivirus conflicts cause 15-20% of 0x8007042c errors.
+MyTour’s firewall activation fix also identifies third-party antivirus conflicts as a cause of 0x8007042c errors.

 Important: Re-enable your antivirus after testing.
 If disabling it fixes the error, add Windows Firewall and Update services to the antivirus exclusion list.